saidake/simi-Initializer/README.md

         # It will determine whether it is the first write based on whether the backup file exists.
         once: true

-      # Append a read properties file to the writing properties file
+      # Append a read properties file to the write properties file
       - type: append-properties
         # The relative path to write the file.
         write: src/main/resources/application-dev.properties